m-terra/mpc-utils/README.md

 mpc-utils will not alter the original projects but create a new project version in the specified target directory.

-## Setup

-- A Java Runtime Environment (JRE) 11 or greater is installed
-- Download the latest binary jar from https://github.com/andybaer/mpc-utils/releases

 ## Functions

 ### Sequence Reordering